 1. Understand Your Value (and How It’s More Than Your Numbers)

 Back in the beginning of influencer campaigns, brands wanted to work with Influencers who had ginormous followings because they (theoretically) could reach a ton of people for a relatively low cost.
-However, brands quickly caught on that the amount of followers could be tweaked through unscrupulous ways, and so they started to look deeper (and this is to your advantage!).
+However, brands quickly caught on that the number of followers could be tweaked through unscrupulous ways, and so they started to look deeper (and this is to your advantage!).
 Now brands aren’t as interested in how many followers you have, but how they (your followers) interact with your account.